alterrant/rsschool-cv/cv.md

 * telegram: @alter_ant
 * email: pandor246@mail.ru
 ## Summary:
 One of my main goals is to become a JS developer.
+The second goal is to buy a car.
 ## Skills:
 * HTML
 * CSS